5. Teaching Prepositions of Place : The Dead Fish Mystery

 There’s a comfortable armchair in the top left corner.

-8) Now the teacher sketches a sofa.
+8) The teacher then sketches a sofa.

 This is my sofa.
 I bought it fifteen years ago.
 The teacher indicates old food stains, dust, etc., on the couch.

-Good…and can we make a sentence?
+Good…and can you make a sentence?

 There’s a dirty old sofa between the armchair and the flower.

-9) In the last corner, the teacher sketches a TV
+9) In the last corner, the teacher sketches a TV.

 So what do you think this is?
 It’s a TV.

-Right…it cost me 2000 dollars!
+Right…and it cost me $2,000!
 How can you describe it?
-Expensive!
+It’s expensive!

 … And where is it?
 It’s in the bottom left corner.